How to get Pokémon Unite medals and what they all mean

 Pokémon Unite medals

-Here's what each of those Pokémon Unite medals means and how you get it.
+Here's what each of those Pokémon Unite medals means and how you can get them.
 To get more medals, you need to use each Pokémon on the roster to their best advantage.

 |Picture